 In Debrecen, east of Budapest towards the Ukraine, look for monthly gay dance parties at Club Zeus (Domb utca 1),

 Gellért Bath (Kelenhegyi út 4-6), grand 1918 art nouveau general-public thermal bath and swimming pool, massage, discreet cruising in outdoor areas.

 Király Bath (Fô utca 82-84), dates to 15th century Arslan Pasha period, general-public hot mineral water bath and sauna.
-As of May 2011 no more men-only days, now mixed-gender only, so the cruisy vibe is gone.
+Since 2011 no men-only days, now mixed-gender only, so the cruisy vibe is gone.